-- 1.1 Declaration of Opening - 1.2 Acknowledgement/Disclaimer
+1.2 Acknowledgement / Disclaimer

-The Presiding Member advises the following:
+The Presiding Member advised the following:

 "The York Shire Council acknowledges the Ballardong people of the Noongar Nation who are the Traditional Owners of this country and recognise their continuing connection to land, water, sky and culture.
 We pay our respects to all these people and their Elders past, present and emerging.